Claddagh Ring: The Essence of Loyalty and Faithfulness

 The Claddagh Ring in Books

 Well, what is the meaning of the ring?
 Or what does it symbolize, right?
 This depends on the shape of the ring.
 Interestingly, the Claddagh ring comes in different shapes and designs.
-Each of them has its own meaning.
+Each of them has its meaning.
 So, let’s check them out.

 The Different Designs of the Ring

 This is one thing that makes the ring very unique.
-It has different designs yet people get to recognize them easily.
+It has different designs, yet people can recognize them easily.
 One of the most distinctive designs is the two hands that clutch together and form a heart shape.
 Usually, the hands have a crown surmounting them.
 People claim that each shape is a symbol of something.
 For instance, the shape of the heart is the symbol of love.
 On the other hand, the two hands symbolize friendship or companionship.
 At last, the upper part, which is the crown, symbolizes loyalty and fidelity.

 The Significant Uses of the Ring